Peer into Preston's rich and historical past...

 It was in Preston that Sir Richard Arkwright and John Kay developed their highly important spinning frame, aiding the arrival of cotton mills in Preston and many other northern towns.

-At the time of the industrial revolution, in the 19th century, the picturesque Georgian town had been transformed, bringing in the mills, engineering works, housing, canals, and railways.
-Cotton was the principal employer for women in Preston for more than 150 years and famous names such as Horrockses, goodhair, and Hawkins sent their cotton cloth around the world.
+At the time of the industrial revolution, in the 19th century, the picturesque Georgian town had been transformed by mills, engineering works, housing, canals, and railways.
+Cotton was the principal employer for women in Preston for more than 150 years, and famous names such as Horrockses, Goodhair, and Hawkins sent their cotton cloth from here to places all around the world.

 'It was a town of machinery and tall chimneys, out of which interminable serpents of smoke trailed themselves for ever and ever, and never got uncoiled'.